cozis/c2html/README.md

         1. [--prefix](#--prefix)
     1. [Using the library](#using-the-library)
 1. [License](#license)

-# Install

-## Supported platforms
-The code is very portable so it's possible to run it everywhere, although there are only build and install scripts for \*nix systems.

-## Install the library
-There is no particular way to install the library.
-The code is so small that you can just drop `c2html.c` and `c2html.h` in your project and use then as they were your own.

-## Install the command-line interface
-To install the `c2html` command under **linux**, you first have to build it by running `build.sh`, then you can install it with `install.sh`.

-You may need to give these scripts execution privileges first.
-You can do that by running `chmod +x build.sh` and `chmod +x install.sh`.

-Once the CLI is installed, you'll be able to use the `c2html` command in your terminal.

 # Usage
 c2html comes both as a C library and a command-line utility.